 At Glow Medi Spa, we carry a wide variety of medical grade sun-blocks with both UVB and UVA protection.
 We select sun-blocks that are effective yet will not clog the pores and cause break-outs.
 The protective ingredients such as zinc oxide and titanium dioxide tend to be in higher concentration in medical-grade brands than in over-the-counter products.
 Furthermore, compliance is more likely since they do not feel overly heavy nor have an unpleasant odour like most other sunscreens.
 Compliance is crucial to effective sun-protection.
 We will provide a no-charge consultation to ensure that you choose a sunscreen that is best suited for your skin.

 Also at Glow Medi Spa, we carry a wide variety of fashionable sunhats with UPF 50.
 This protection factor of 50 means that only 1/50th of the sun’s harmful rays get through these broad-brimmed hats.
 They are very light, airy, and non-crushable so they can be rolled up and taken anywhere easily, in your suitcase or in your handbag.
 They are not waterproof but the benefit is that they are not hot and heavy.

 What’s the difference between UVA and UVB rays?

 UVA Rays: Think of “A” for “Aging”.
 These rays:

 UVB Rays: Think of “B” for Burning”.
 These rays:

-Come in for a complimentary consultation and see what a positive difference sun protection can make for you.
+Come in for a consultation and see what a positive difference sun protection can make for you.